promo

 17:00-18:15 Immunonephrology and Multiparametric MRI: Unraveling the Pathogenesis Chairs: Jose Mora, Alexandra Ljimani

-18:00 Histological Validation of MRI Biomarkers Peter Boor (Aachen, Germany)
+18:00 Histological Validation of MRI Biomarkers TBC

 18:15-18:30 Closure Chairs: María Fernández Seara, Nuria García Fernández